 RT Journal Article

-JF 2012 35th Annual IEEE Software Engineering Workshop
+JF 2006 30th Annual IEEE/NASA Software Engineering Workshop

 TI Understanding Open Source Software through Software Archaeology: The Case of Nethack

 A1 Pam Vercellone-Smith,